-Upload a photo of your cat's poop and get an instant AI health report.
+Upload a photo of your cat's poop and get an instant AI photo analysis report.
 Analyze stool color, detect blood, worms, mucus, and other abnormalities to know when to see a vet.

 Drop your pet's photo here